zainababubakar/Markdown-Template/Notes.md

  ```

- Brief description of Transaction reference.
+ Brief description of Transaction reference. -->

-**For key valued pairs, json or yaml is allowed, and the format type must be specified in the Sample reguest, below is an example in json.**
+**For key valued pairs, json or yaml is allowed, and the format type must be specified in the Sample reguest, below is a sample template in json.**

 # Signatures